cloudfoundry/docs-bosh/content/snapshots.md

         snapshot_schedule: 0 0 7 * * * UTC
     ```

-1. Run `bosh deploy` to update your Director deployment.
+1. Run `bosh create-env manifest.yml` to update your Director deployment.

 To schedule snapshots for the Director VM: